Back to blog

 Camera: dolly push from medium to close-up, 50mm lens

-Motion: slow steady forward push; environmental dust drift
+Motion: slow steady forward push; environmental dust drift; flickering candlelight

 5. Wide establishing reveal